What Is A Business Continuity Plan? [+ Template & Examples]

 Type: Economic

 Markets change, client attrition happens, economies ebb and flow.
-The important part is to understand how your organization can weather these events.
+So, remember it’s important to understand how your organization can weather these events.

 Here are some examples: